John Edensor Littlewood: Collaboration with Mary Cartwright

-In the late 1930s as the prospect of war loomed, the Department of Scientific and Industrial Research sought the interest of pure mathematicians in the properties of non linear differential equations that were needed by radio engineers and scientists.
-The problems appealed to Littlewood and Mary Cartwright and they worked on them both together and independently during the next 20 years.
+In the late 1930s, as the prospect of war loomed, the Department of Scientific and Industrial Research sought the interest of pure mathematicians in the properties of non linear differential equations that were needed by radio engineers and scientists.
+The problems appealed to Littlewood and Mary Cartwright, and they worked on them independently during the next 20 years.

 The problems that Littlewood and Cartwright worked on concerned differential equations arising out of early research on radar: their work foreshadowed the modern theory of dynamical systems.
 Littlewood's 4/3 inequality on bilinear forms was a forerunner of the later Grothendieck tensor norm theory.

 Military service WWI – ballistics work

 During the Great War, Littlewood served in the Royal Garrison Artillery as a second lieutenant.
 He made highly significant contributions in the field of ballistics.

 Later life

 He continued to write papers into his eighties, particularly in analytical areas of what would become the theory of dynamical systems.

 Littlewood is also remembered for his book of reminiscences, A Mathematician's Miscellany (new edition published in 1986).

-Among his own PhD students were Sarvadaman Chowla, Harold Davenport, and Donald C. Spencer.
+Among his PhD students were Sarvadaman Chowla, Harold Davenport, and Donald C. Spencer.
 Spencer reported that in 1941 when he (Spencer) was about to get on the boat that would take him home to the United States, Littlewood reminded him: "n, n alpha, n beta!" (referring to Littlewood's conjecture).

 Littlewood's collaborative work, carried out by correspondence, covered fields in Diophantine approximation and Waring's problem, in particular.
 In his other work, he collaborated with Raymond Paley on Littlewood–Paley theory in Fourier theory, and with Cyril Offord in combinatorial work on random sums, in developments that opened up fields that are still intensively studied.